 Los Angeles, CA | Nov 29 | Kelly Landaverde – @Kel_landaverde

-The Clásico Regiomontano will decide who advances, and if “Tigres” will get their third star this time in the “Apertura”, or if the “Rayadas” gets their first one after losing against them in two editions of the “Clausura”.
+The Clásico Regiomontano will decide who advances, if “Tigres” will get their third star this time in the “Apertura”, or if the “Rayadas” gets their first after losing against them in two editions of the “Clausura”.
 Two of the biggest teams in women’s soccer in Mexico will face each other at the historic El Volcán.
 Tigres will host Monterrey in the first leg of the 2019 Apertura Final.
-Tigres was the second-place team in the league this season with a record of 13 wins, 4 draws, and 1 loss.
-One of those fantastic wins was against the “Rayadas”, when they beat them 3-2.
-They beat both previous teams on aggregate in the quarterfinal and semifinal.
-They won 3-0 against the “Xolas” in the quarterfinal round, and in the semi beat Pachuca 5-3 to make it to the final once again.
+Tigres was the second-place team in the league this season with a record 13 wins, 4 draws, and 1 loss.
+One of those wins was against the “Rayadas”, when they beat them 3-2.
+They won 3-0 against the “Xolas” in the quarterfinal round, and in the semis beat Pachuca 5-3 to make it to the final.

-Tigres demonstrates playing patient soccer, starting with demonstrating confidence in their goal net by having their goalie Ofelia Solís and the defense doing their job.
-They’ve only allowed 14 goals in 18 games, Ofelia led the team to six shutouts in her twelve regular season appearances.
+Tigres demonstrates patient soccer, starting with confidence in their net by having their goalie Ofelia Solís and the defense doing their job.
+They’ve only allowed 14 goals in 18 games.
+Ofelia led them to six shutouts in her twelve regular season appearances.
 They also possess a potent counterattack.
 Their offense is led by center forward Katty Abad, and left side forward Jackie Ovalle who’s a year younger.
-Abad had 10 goals on the season and 20-year-old Ovalle had eight.
-She’s being linked to an offseason move to play for the Houston Dash in the NWSL.
+Abad had 10 goals in the season and 20-year-old Ovalle had eight.
+She’s linked to an offseason move to play for the Houston Dash in the NWSL.